opnsense/docs/source/manual/reverse_proxy.rst

 spam, web attack detection and so on.

 ..
 Warning::
-    Reverse proxies support you to prevent common attacks to your web application by bots but will never provide a 100% success rate in detection of bad traffic.
+    Reverse proxies could prevent common attacks to your web application by bots but would never provide a 100% success rate when detecting bad traffic.
-    Especially a targeted attack will very likely be not detected because a lot of effort has been taken to prevent detection.
+    Especially a targeted attack would very likely not be detected, because a lot of effort has been taken to prevent detection.
-    Do not use a reverse proxy as a replacement / excuse for not fixing the main problems like known vulnerabilities in libraries, outdated software, or vulnerabilities in your own code by updating / removing them or by changing your own code.
+    Do not use a reverse proxy as a replacement / excuse for not fixing the main problems like known vulnerabilities in libraries, outdated software, or vulnerabilities in your own code.

 Supported Reverse Proxies in OPNsense